DigitalUHN/prometheus-xtremio-exporter/README.md

 ## Usage & Configuration
 ### Configuration
-To run the exporter, you must make a configuration file called `config.json` located in the same directory as [xtremio.py](xtremio.py).
+To run the exporter, you must make a configuration file called `config.json` located in the /config/ directory.
 An example of a configuration file can be found below or in [example_config](example_config.json).

 ````json
 {